georgebrindeiro/map_manager_api/map_manager_api.rst

 Data
   Arbitrary binary user data can be attached to Frames and Links.

-Distribution System
-  This API aims at abstracting the database back-end in a way that would allow the latter to scale to a distributed system, conceptually able to scale to encompass all running robots on earth.
-This implies that the API will talk to a local node that cannot hold the whole data, and that data can be lost if part of the network collapses.
-This is shocking from a database point of view, but perfectly reasonable from a robotics perspective.

 Transaction
   All map queries (excepted trigger bookkeeping) must be performed in a transaction, during which the world is assured to be consistent when viewed from the client.
   A transaction might fail in case of write conflict.
-  This approach ensures the `Atomicity` and `Consistency` properties of the commonly used ACID model in database literature, but does not ensure `Isolation` (parallel writes working on different part of a distributed database might break this property) or `Durability` (a sufficiently-large number of servers dying in a distributed database might result in data loss, as total replicability is not a realistic goal).
-We do not even aim at an *eventual consistency* model because the typical amount of data produced by modern robotics system hinders the notion of complete replicas.
+  This approach ensures the `Atomicity` and `Consistency` properties of the commonly used ACID model in database literature, but does not ensure `Isolation` (parallel writes working on different parts of a distributed database might break this property) or `Durability` (a sufficiently-large number of servers dying in a distributed database might result in data loss, as total replicability is not a realistic goal).
+We do not even aim at an *eventual consistency* model because the typical amount of data produced by modern robotic systems hinders the notion of complete replicas.
   The suggested paradigm for implementating transactions is *multiversion concurrency control*.

 Trigger